ryokat3/qiita-sync/README.md

 ## File Name

-When downloading Qiita articles at first, their file names are like `a5b5328c93bad615c5b2.md` whose naming convention is "<Qiita-Article-ID>.md".
+When downloading Qiita articles at first, their file names are like `a5b5328c93bad615c5b2.md` whose naming convention is "\<Qiita-Article-ID\>.md".
-However you can rename those files and can move to any subdirectories within the git repository directory.
+However you can rename those files as you like and can move to any subdirectories within the git repository directory.

 ## Article Header